kazurayam/DrivingMultipleBrowsersInKatalonStudio/README.md

-# Driving Multiple Browsers in Katalon Studio
+# Testing a Blog system with 2 Chrome browsers in Katalon Studio

 ## Background